 How To Maintain Stained Pressure-Treated Wood?

-To maintain stained pressure-treated wood, do the following.
+To maintain stained pressure-treated wood, do the following things.

 - Wipe and clean the surface regularly.
 You can use liquid deck cleaners to remove stubborn dirt and oily grime on the wood.